 Tampering, bypassing or connection of service by an unauthorized person will involve additional charges including, but not limited to, a deposit equal to one-sixth your annual bill.

 In order to avoid termination of service, the Customer must pay all outstanding balances due, or if unable to pay the full amount of the bill, must sign a deferred payment agreement to pay the outstanding balance in installments.
 The Customer must continue to pay subsequent bills on time.
 If service is due to be terminated for any reason other than past due payment, the termination will be reversed when the reason for termination has been corrected.
 This does not apply in cases involving theft/fraud.

 Service may be reconnected after termination if all outstanding balances due are paid.
 If service has been terminated for any reason other than past due payment, the termination will be reversed when the reason for termination has been corrected.
 (These terms do not apply in cases of theft/fraud.)
 Reconnection of service requires an appointment.

-In the event of a billing dispute, please contact our Customer Service Department at (940) 321-7800 or e-mail firstname.lastname@example.org.
+In the event of a billing dispute, please contact Customer Care at (940) 321-7800 or e-mail firstname.lastname@example.org.
 We will attempt to resolve the dispute, but if it cannot be resolved by telephone, you must provide CoServ Gas with written notice of your dispute prior to the date the bill becomes due/payable.
 Please include your reasons for dispute.
 CoServ Gas will investigate and report its findings to you.
 Gas service will not be disconnected while the bill is in dispute or for 60 days after the bill is issued, whichever period is shorter.
 However, until the dispute is resolved, you may be required to pay an average bill amount in lieu of the disputed portion and to pay all subsequent billings.
 If you are dissatisfied with the review, you may appeal to the municipality in which you live.

 Registering a complaint with the proper regulatory authority